University of Wisconsin–Eau Claire – Barron County: Academics

 UWEC–BC provides the first two years of a liberal arts general education, and the campus awards graduating students with the Associate of Arts and Sciences degree.
 The college is accredited by the Higher Learning Commission.

 Most students can complete all the appropriate general education courses for their major at the campus.
 Areas of study that are available include pre-professional programs, agriculture and natural resources, the biological sciences, business, communications and letters, education, engineering, fine arts, foreign languages, health studies, mathematics and computer science, the physical sciences, public affairs and service, and the social sciences.

 UWEC–Barron County offers both a textbook rental system and the option to purchase new and used materials through an onsite bookstore or though their website.

 Athletics

 UWEC–Barron County athletic teams are called the "Chargers".
 As of the 2017-18 school year, the Chargers belong to the Wisconsin Collegiate Conference (WCC) which comprises the fourteen UW Colleges campuses, and the Wisconsin Junior College Athletic Association (WJCAA).
 Charger sports include golf, women's volleyball, men's basketball, and men's club baseball.
 Following the merger with UW–Eau Claire, the school's colors changed from maroon and white to blue and gold.
+The campus changed to the Blugolds in 2022/23 finalizing the integration with the main campus.